As private liquor vends in Delhi shut down, their owners, employees explore other businesses | Business

 Nilesh is not alone.
 Nearly 3,000 such employees are likely to get affected by the closure of private liquor vends in the national capital.

-Under the new excise policy of the Delhi government, all the 850 liquor vends, including the 260-odd outlets run privately, have been given to private firms through open tender.
-The new licence holders will start retail sale of liquor in the city from November 17.

-In the transition period of nearly one-and-half months, only government-run liquor vends will remain open.
-The government vends will close down on November 16.

-Nilesh is clueless about his future as he has no other job or business and is thinking to move to his hometown in Moradabad in Uttar Pradesh.
+Nilesh says he has no other job or business and is thinking of moving to his hometown in Uttar Pradesh's Moradabad.

 ''Some owners have other businesses as well so they will most likely shift their focus to them, while some are thinking of venturing into property dealing business. ''I also know many of people engaged in this business who are searching jobs and even are ready to work as managers at new swanky vends which would function after November 16,'' Goyal said.